AlexandrinoMaranhao/AlexandrinoMaranhao/README.md

 - ⚡ Fun fact: ...
 -->

-## Olá, eu sou o Alexandrino "Marcius" Maranhão (ou também na ordem inversa).
+## Olá, eu sou o Alexandrino "Marcius" Maranhão.

 ### This is not a test anymore, with quasi-weekly commits until morale improves